Tribute to Blanca Canales, heroine of the Jayuya Uprising

 During the CIA-organized Bay of Pigs invasion in 1961 and the Cuban Missile Crisis of 1962, Vilma Espin’s role in the FCW was vital.
 This powerful entity mobilized women of all ages for battle during a threatening moment when U.S. intervention seemed likely.
 They stood ready as part of an armed infrastructure composed of all mass organizations in Cuban society.

-In the days leading up to the Bay of Pigs invasion the CIA conducted acts of sabotage on the country’s food supply.
+In the days leading up to that crisis, the CIA conducted acts of sabotage on the country’s food supply.
 Many crop fields were viciously set ablaze.
 A state of emergency was called by the Cuban government.
 The Revolutionary Cuban Army and the various mass organizations, including the FMC, were mobilized.
-Thousands of armed women in organized contingencies were dispatched to farming fields throughout Cuba.
+Thousands of armed women in organized contingencies were dispatched to protect farming fields throughout Cuba.

 LONG LIVE THE CUBAN REVOLUTION!